 They did not feel the trendy 50s, American diner visual was for them.
 So they used that to their advantage in the packaging.
 Have a look through the full project here.

 Proven Goods Co

-First the brand.
-Again similar to 8Munkar, they have ditched the 50s American visual style and went with a much softer and more inviting hand drawn approach.
+Again similar to 8Munkar, they have ditched the 50s, American visual style and went with a much softer and more inviting hand drawn approach.
 They have matched this with a softer colour palette, using pink and a charcoal grey.
 Both the colour and the hand drawn elements come together to create a unique and personable brand.

 Proven Goods Co use their social media to its full extent by posting great content that not only looks delicious, but is informational too.

 For example, alongside all the images of mouth watering donuts, they explain how you can purchase donuts and where they will be.